FrameworkComputer/linux-docs/hibernation/hibernate-fedora-automatic.md

 - While tested working great internally, users may have improvements and tweaks to make it better.
 - COPR is coming for the released version.
 This is designed with Framework Laptops in mind, but, should work with any compatible laptop.
-- If you are comfortable adjusting the partition settings suggested below, go for it - do understand if something fails to and you deviate fromt the layout, you will be asked to redo the partitions as suggested by support to verify your settings.
+- If you are comfortable adjusting the partition settings suggested below, go for it - do understand if something fails to and you deviate from the layout, you will be asked to redo the partitions as suggested by support to verify your settings.
 - As you enter partition sizes as stated below, the actual size allotted will differ as that is how partitioning works.
 This is fine.